Beilis affair: Defense

-The defense generally supported the following version of Yushchinsky's murder.
-After the arrest of four thieves and a search at Cheberyak's on March 10, the gang members believed someone had betrayed them.
-On the morning of March 12, instead of going to school, Yushchinsky met Zhenya Cheberyak, and they wandered around the city outskirts.
-During a quarrel, Andryusha threatened Zhenya that he would reveal the thieves' den in his mother's apartment, which he knew about since he often spent time at the Cheberyaks'.
-Zhenya immediately told his mother, overheard by Ivan Latyshev, Boris Rudzinsky, and Pyotr Singaevsky, who were at Vera's at the time.
-Luring Andryusha to the Cheberyak house with Zhenya's help, the thieves killed him and dumped the body in a cave at night, then left for Moscow, where they were arrested on March 16.
+The defense generally supported the following version of Yushchinskyi's murder.
+After the arrest of four thieves and a search at Cheberyaks' on March 10, the gang members believed someone had betrayed them.
+On the morning of March 12, instead of going to school, Yushchinskyi met Zhenya Cheberyak, and they wandered around the city outskirts.
+During a quarrel, Yushchinskyi threatened Zhenya that he would reveal the thieves' den in his mother's apartment, which he knew about since he often spent time at the Cheberyaks'.
+Zhenya immediately told his mother Vera, overheard by Ivan Latyshev, Boris Rudzinsky, and Pyotr Singaevsky, who were at Vera's at the time.
+Luring Yushchinskyi to the Cheberyak house with Zhenya's help, the thieves killed him and dumped the body in a cave at night, then left for Moscow, where they were arrested on March 16.
 Like the prosecution, the defense also relied on some absurd testimonies and dubious witnesses.

-For example, Krasovsky's opinion about Yushchinsky's potential criminal tendencies, which could have made him useful in a cathedral robbery, was not confirmed by any witness.
-It was revealed that Ekaterina Dyakova, who claimed to have seen something wrapped in a carpet being carried out of Cheberyak's apartment, saw it in a dream.
+For example, Mykola Krasovsky's opinion about Yushchinskyi's potential criminal tendencies, which could have made him useful in a cathedral robbery, was not confirmed by any witness.
+It was revealed that Yekaterina Dyakova, who claimed to have seen something wrapped in a carpet being carried out of Cheberyak's apartment, saw it in a dream.
 Makhalin and Karaev turned out to be former police informants whose services were discontinued due to their complete unreliability.

 Nevertheless, the defense attorneys successfully demonstrated the inconsistency of the charges against Beilis.
-V. A. Maklakov pointed to the following facts indicating Vera Cheberyak's involvement in Yushchinsky's murder:
+V.A.
+Maklakov pointed to the following facts indicating Vera Cheberyak's involvement in Yushchinskyi's murder: